 The Food by Ward initiative aims to:

-- Grow the City of Toronto’s appetite for using food assets to solve city problems;
+- Grow the City of Toronto’s appetite for using food assets to solve city problems

-- Inspire, support, and guide community Food Champions in their work.
+- Inspire, support, and guide community Food Champions

 - Where is my closest food bank?